 Now, with over a year of experience in dealing with the pandemic, and its repercussions, we spoke to a few clients who shared how Surgimate helped them keep their practices running smoothly during this trying period.

 Seamless Shift to Remote Work

 While medical facilities largely remained open and medical staff have been permitted to work during the pandemic, many non-medical personnel were shifted to work remotely where possible.
-Dr. Chima Ohaegbulam, a neurosurgeon in Boston said: “Working with Surgimate PracticeTM, a web-based application, made the sudden transition to working remotely during the Covid-19 pandemic seamless, as no changes to workflow were necessary at all.”
+Dr. Chima Ohaegbulam, a neurosurgeon in Boston said, “Working with Surgimate Practice, a web-based application, made the sudden transition to working remotely during the COVID-19 pandemic seamless, as no changes to workflow were necessary at all.”

-Beginning in March 2020 (and even beyond), many states in the USA suspended all elective surgeries.
-Data in the Surgimate platform revealed 88% of surgeries were either canceled or rescheduled during April 2020.
-Levels have since recovered, but have still not risen back to pre-Covid rates.
+Beginning in March 2020 (and even beyond), many states in the U.S. suspended all elective surgeries.
+Data in the Surgimate platform revealed that 88% of surgeries were canceled or rescheduled during April 2020.
+Levels have since recovered, but have not risen to pre-Covid rates.